UBC-MDS/programming-in-python-for-data-science/docs/screen_record_workflow.md

 - Take up a large amount of head room in your face recording.
 - Use a plain background.
 - Set up the face recording as far to the right as right as possible.

+## Hayley standard for slides

+Dimensions = 1980 * 1020
+Broswer = Chrome, with Zoom at 80% taking up the whole screen

+33% zoom on face filming
+Located at 670 * 320 with dimensions 230 * 230

+Audio Effect -> Noise Removal

+Template stored in this file.